Flow G: Brand for 199x

+Feud

+Sixth Threat

-On April 18, 2020, Flow G had beef with FlipTop Isabuhay Champion Sixth Threat.
+On April 18, 2020, Flow G had beef with FlipTop Isabuhay 2019 Champion Sixth Threat.
 He released his diss track entitled "Unli", a response to "Pilipinong Wack" by 3 Digitz, a Sixth Threat group.
 A few weeks later, he released his second diss track entitled "Pasaload", a response to "Expired" by Sixth Threat, pointing out Flow G in the song.

 Netizens were suspicious of Gloc-9 for 'alluding' Sixth Threat on his social media accounts.
 Sixth Threat also called out Gloc-9 for being Flow G's 'ghost writer' in the making of "Pasaload".